caronc/nzb-subliminal/README.md

 Dependencies
 ============
-This script requires Python v2.6+ to be installed on your system.

 The following dependencies are already provided for you within the _Subliminal_ directory and no further effort is required by you.
 However, it should be known that Subliminal.py depends on the following packages: